-1. Draw a direct relationship between the applicant’s criminal record and the prospective job; or
+1. Draw a direct relationship between the applicant’s conviction history and the prospective job; or

-2. Show that employing the applicant “would involve an unreasonable risk to property or to the safety or welfare of specific individuals or the general public.”14
+2. Show that employing the applicant “would involve an unreasonable risk to property or to the safety or welfare of specific individuals or the general public.”17

-An employer that cannot show the applicant meets at least one of the exceptions to Article 23-A cannot withdraw the conditional offer because of the applicant’s criminal record.
+An employer that cannot show the applicant meets at least one of the exceptions to Article 23-A cannot withdraw the conditional offer because of the applicant’s conviction history.

 The Article 23-A factors are: